-In canonical form, the DDM is specified as a one-dimensional biased random walk in continuous time, where a decision variable (x) is incremented at each time point by a step of average size Adt, corrupted by some zero-centered gaussian white noise with standard deviation c (cdW), as in Equation 7.
+In canonical form, the DDM is specified as a one-dimensional biased random walk in continuous time, where a decision variable (x) is incremented at each time point by a step of average size Adt, corrupted by some zero-centered Gaussian white noise with standard deviation c (cdW), as in Equation (7).

-$$dx = Adt + cdW (7)$$
+$$dx = Adt + cdW \tag{7}$$

 Integrating these steps over time, the walk continues until it arrives at one of two absorbing thresholds.
 At this point, the walk terminates and the action is selected according to which threshold was reached.
 Thus, the model specifies both the choice made and the time needed to make the decision.
-This procedure is the continuous-time limit of the Sequential Probability Ratio Test (SPRT), a simple arithmetic procedure for determining which of two hypotheses are supported by a stream of noisy evidence.
-This equivalence is important because Wald & Wolfowitz (1948) proved that, given a fixed error rate, the SPRT determines the solution after the fewest number of samples.
-Thus, the DDM describes the optimal procedure for weighing evidence in two alternative forced choice, under reasonably broad assumptions.
+This procedure is the continuous-time limit of the SPRT, a simple arithmetic procedure for determining which of two hypotheses are supported by a stream of noisy evidence.
+This equivalence is important because Wald and Wolfowitz (1948) proved that, given a fixed error rate, the SPRT determines the solution after the fewest number of samples.
+Thus, the DDM describes the optimal procedure for weighing evidence in two alternative forced choices, under reasonably broad assumptions.6

-The SPRT operates by examining whether the likelihood ratio (Eqn.
-8a), the conditional probability of each hypothesized stimulus ( $s_1$ and $s_2$ ) given the evidence (e) observed, reaches a predetermined threshold that corresponds to the desired level of accuracy.
-When multiple samples $(e_1 \dots e_n)$ are observed, the gross likelihood ratio is simply the product of these individual terms (Eqn.
-8b).
+The SPRT operates by examining whether the likelihood ratio (Equation 8a), the conditional probability of each hypothesized stimulus (s_1 and s_2) given the evidence (e) observed, reaches a predetermined threshold that corresponds to the desired level of accuracy.
+When multiple samples ($e_1,...,e_n$) are observed, the gross likelihood ratio is simply the product of these individual terms (Equation 8b).
 Gold and Shadlen (2001) proposed that neural circuits could implement evidence accumulation by computing this product in log space.
-Representing this quantity in logarithmic form allows it to be implemented as a successive summation (Eqn.
-8c), which can naturally be implemented by neurons (up to normalization constraints, see (Keung et al., 2020).
+Representing this quantity in logarithmic form allows it to be implemented as a successive summation (Equation 8c), which can naturally be implemented by neurons (up to normalization constraints, see Keung et al. (2020).